Are Churches Required to Follow the 501(C)(3) Rules?

 The question prompting this discussion is whether the pursuit of 501(c)(3) status compromises the mission of the church.
-Some feel that the church should speak to the political choices of the day (including elections) and 501(c)(3) status does hamper political speech.
+Some feel that a church should speak to the political choices of the day (including elections) and 501(c)(3) status appears to hamper political speech.